-Consultation Date / Place Participants Objective Initial consultation with 2012, Jakarta Head of ICCTF Secretariat Expressed WFP intention of the Indonesia Climate and staff developing a proposal for Change Trust Fund Adaptation Fund Board and (ICCTF), National preliminary discussion on the Development Planning project concept Agency (BAPPENAS) Meeting with Ministry 2 May 2012, Jakarta Deputy Assistant for Discussion on the project of Environment (MoE) Climate Change concept Adaptation and staff Consultation with the 3 May 2012, Jakarta Indonesia Designated Discussion on the project National Designated Authority and staff concept.
-The Designated Authority for the Authority agreed to develop a Adaptation Fund proposal Meeting with Head of 2012, Mataram, NTB Head of BAPPEDA NTB and Discussion on the project Provincial development staff concept and brainstorming on Planning Agency local government development (BAPPEDA) of NTB priorities.
-Meeting with Head of 2012, Mataram, NTB Head of BKP NTB and staff Discussion on the project Food Security Office concept and brainstorming on (BKP) of NTB local government development priorities, including food security and climate change threats in NTB and the importance of local community engagement Meeting with the 7 May 2012, Jakarta Director General for Discussion on possible local Research and Research and adaptation approaches by Development Agency, Development Agency and communities.
-Ministry of Agriculture staff
+Consultation Date / Place Participants Objective Initial consultation with the Indonesia Climate Change Trust Fund (ICCTF), National Development Planning Agency (BAPPENAS) 2012, Jakarta Head of ICCTF Secretariat and staff Expressed WFP intention of developing a proposal for Adaptation Fund Board and preliminary discussion on the project concept Meeting with Ministry of Environment (MoE) 2 May 2012, Jakarta Deputy Assistant for Climate Change Adaptation and staff Discussion on the project concept Consultation with the National Designated Authority for the Adaptation Fund 3 May 2012, Jakarta Indonesia Designated Authority and staff Discussion on the project concept.
+The Designated Authority agreed to develop a proposal Meeting with Head of Provincial development Planning Agency (BAPPEDA) of NTB 2012, Mataram, NTB Head of BAPPEDA NTB and staff Discussion on the project concept and brainstorming on local government development priorities.
+Meeting with Head of Food Security Office (BKP) of NTB 2012, Mataram, NTB Head of BKP NTB and staff Discussion on the project concept and brainstorming on local government development priorities, including food security and climate change threats in NTB and the importance of local community engagement Meeting with the Research and Development Agency, Ministry of Agriculture 7 May 2012, Jakarta Director General for Research and Development Agency and staff Discussion on possible local adaptation approaches by communities.